KBOO: Programming

-KBOO offers a wide spectrum of programming on a regular basis, as well as annual and one-time special event programming.

-Regular programs are either music/culture or public affairs.
-KBOO's public affairs programming offers morning talk shows, daytime cultural programs, as well as educational, informative and controversial productions.
-The main focus is broadcasting independent content, and voices/perspectives that are not typically heard on mainstream media.
+KBOO offers a mix of music and entertainment programs along with public affairs shows which are informative and sometimes controversial.
+The focus is on independent content, voices and perspectives that are not typically heard on mainstream media.
 Public affairs programs include: Old Mole Variety Hour, Voices For The Animals, Prison Pipeline, Art Focus, Film at 11, Locus Focus, The Dirtbag, The Bike Show and Rose City Native Radio.
-Also included are limited series such as Roe On The Rocks, tackling current gender and political issues of national relevance, and Let’s Talk About Race, addressing racial and social issues of importance.
-Distinctive programming, such as specialized starseed, public affairs content is also offered, namely Squirrels Know.
+Other programs include Roe On The Rocks, tackling current gender and political issues, and Let’s Talk About Race, which is about racial and social issues.
+Distinctive programming and public affairs content such as Squirrels Know is also offered on the platform.

-KBOO delivers a daily volunteer-produced evening newscast, and dedicated election coverages.
+KBOO delivers a volunteer-produced newscast every evening, and election coverage.
 It has hosted the Walt Curtis poetry show Talking Earth since 1971.
 KBOO also broadcasts syndicated programs, such as Democracy Now!, For The Wild, Ecojustice Radio and First Voices Radio.

-Music programs, which cover a vast array of genres from hip-hop, rock, electronica, experimental, chill-out, folk, jazz, latin music and world, can be heard from noon to 4pm each weekday, as well as most evenings, late nights and weekends.
-Music shows include: Roots of Rock and Roll, Jazz in the Afternoon, Rise When The Rooster Crows, Dr. Zomb’s Stereo Obscura, Spark Plug, Parsing Sound and Boogie Pachangero.
+Music programs on the platform include genres such as hip-hop, adult album alternative rock (AAA), electronica, experimental, chill-out, folk, jazz, and Latin music.
+Music shows include: Roots of Rock and Roll, Jazz in the Afternoon, Rise When The Rooster Crows, Dr. Zomb’s Stereo Obscura, Spark Plug, Parsing Sound and Boogie Pachanguero.

 In addition, KBOO also offers radio theater programs, including The Ubu Hour, Sudden Radio Project and Gremlin Time, with each program alternating from week-to-week, producing one episode per month.

 Special programming events have included live remote broadcasts of music festivals such as PDX Pop Now!, Pickathon, and the annual Waterfront Blues Festival.

-According to the KBOO Programming Charter, KBOO shall fill the needs that other media outlets do not, "providing programming to diverse communities and unserved or underserved groups" and "shall provide access and training to those communities."
+According to the KBOO Programming Charter, "KBOO shall fill the needs that other media outlets do not, providing programming to diverse communities and unserved or underserved groups" and "shall provide access and training to those communities."

 KBOO hosted the Grassroots Radio Coalition's 13th annual Grassroots Radio Conference.
 The conference was held July 24–27, 2008, at Portland State University's Native American Student and Community Center.
 It was co-sponsored by KBOO, KPSU, and KPCN-LP.